 We have complemented our internal development initiatives with select acquisitions.
 On June 6, 2002, we acquired certain Media Metrix assets from Jupiter Media Metrix, Inc. Through this acquisition, we acquired certain Internet audience measurement services that report details of Web site usage and visitor demographics.
 On July 28, 2004, we acquired the outstanding stock of Denaro and Associates, Inc, otherwise known as Q2 Brand Intelligence, Inc. or Q2, to improve our ability to provide our customers more robust survey research integrated with our underlying digital marketing intelligence platform.
 On January 4, 2005, we acquired the assets and assumed certain liabilities of SurveySite Inc., or SurveySite.
 Through this acquisition, we acquired proprietary Internet-based data-collection technologies and increased our customer penetration and revenues in the survey business.
-On May 28, 2008, we acquired the outstanding stock of M:Metrics, Inc. to expand our abilities to provide our customers a more robust solution for the mobile medium
+On May 28, 2008, we acquired the outstanding stock of M:Metrics, Inc. to expand our abilities to provide our customers a more robust solution for the mobile medium.

-Our total revenues have grown to \$117.4 million during the fiscal year ending December 31, 2008 and \$30.6 million for the first quarter of 2009 from \$50.2 million during the fiscal year ended December 31, 2005.
+Our total revenues have grown to \$117.4 million during the fiscal year ending December 31, 2008 and \$62.0 million for the first half of 2009 from \$50.2 million during the fiscal year ended December 31, 2005.
 By comparison, our total expenses from operations have grown to

-\$106.4 million for the year ended 2008 and \$29.4 for the first quarter of 2009 from \$54.1 million during the fiscal year ended December 31, 2005.
-The growth in our revenues during this period was primarily the result of:
+\$106.4 million for the year ended 2008 and \$58.2 for the first half of 2009 from \$54.1 million during the fiscal year ended December 31, 2005.
+We attribute the growth in our revenues during this period to several factors including, but not limited to:

-- increased sales to existing customers, as a result of our efforts to deepen our relationships with these clients by increasing their awareness of, and confidence in, the value of our digital marketing intelligence platform; - growth in our customer base through the addition of new customers; - increases in the prices of our products and services; - the sales of new products to existing and new customers; - growth in sales outside of the U.S. as a result of entering into new international markets; and - growth from the acquisition of M:Metrics.
+- increased sales to existing customers, as a result of our efforts to deepen our relationships with these clients by increasing their awareness of, and confidence in, the value of our digital marketing intelligence platform; - growth in our customer base through the addition of new customers; - the sales of new products to existing and new customers; and - growth in sales outside of the U.S. as a result of entering into new international markets.

-As of March 31, 2009, we had 1,181 customers, compared to 565 as of December 31, 2005.
+As of June 30, 2009, we had 1,195 customers, compared to 565 as of December 31, 2005.
 We sell most of our products through our direct sales force.

 As a result of the recent global financial crisis in the credit markets, softness in the housing markets, difficulties in the financial services sector and continuing economic uncertainties, the direction and relative strength of the U.S. and global economies have become increasingly uncertain.
-During the three months ended March 31, 2009, we experienced a limited number of our current and potential customers ceasing, delaying or reducing renewals of existing subscriptions and purchases of new or additional services and products presumably due to the effects of the current economic downturn.
+During the six months ended June 30, 2009, we experienced a limited number of our current and potential customers ceasing, delaying or reducing renewals of existing subscriptions and purchases of new or additional services and products presumably due to the effects of the current economic downturn.
 Further, certain of our existing customers have exited the market due to industry consolidation and bankruptcy in connection with these challenging economic conditions.
-Despite this economic downturn, we continued to add net new customers during the first quarter of 2009, and our existing customers renewed their subscriptions at a rate of over 90% based on revenue renewed in the quarter ended March 31, 2009.
+Despite this economic downturn, we continued to add net new customers during the first half of 2009, and our existing customers renewed their subscriptions at a rate of over 90% based on revenue renewed in the quarter ended June 30, 2009.
 However, if these adverse economic conditions continue or further deteriorate, our operating results could be adversely affected.